cunnie/writings/i_am_become_forever.md

 "If I no longer had these powers, would you release me?"

 "It would be much easier.
-Your threat probability would shrink to a minimal level, which means that Tiamat would have minimal objection to you returning to civilian life."
+Your threat probability would shrink to a minimal level, which means that Tiamat would have no objection to you returning to civilian life."

 "I want the surgery reversed.
 I want to return to my job as CEO.
 I don't want to